timzaak/log-http-proxy/README.md

 1. [ ] Generate CA file with command.
 2. [ ] Auto create ssl certificates automatically with config.
 3. [ ] use as http/https proxy.
+4. [ ] web viewer to show log,filter by request ip.